pookaboydunc/fib/README.md

 A simple web service that returns the first `n` Fibonacci numbers.

-The service has one endpoint `/fibonacci` and always expects at least the `n` query param.
+The service has one endpoint `/fibonacci` and always expects the `n` query param.
 This specifies how many fibonacci numbers you would like to generate.
-There is a second query param `big` that should be set to `true` if you are going to be requesting large sequences.
-The definition of large is `>46` in 32 bit environments and `>92` in 64 bit environments.

 ## Prerequisites
 Go >= 1.24.4